Coleophora lusciniaepennella

 Osier Case-bearer

 Wingspan 10 to 13.5mm.
-As with other Coleophorids, the larva forms a case from the leaf, in which it overwinters.
-The case formed by this species is long, slender and frequently woolly in appearance.
 The adult moth is rather long and thin in shape and brown in colour.

 In any areas where its host plant grows.